 “Having seen a number of managed payfac and payfac infrastructure solutions, it was clear that Payrix’s solution offered its clients an unparalleled opportunity by transforming payments from a cost center to a profit center in order to increase overall company value.
 The Payrix solution disrupts traditional payments systems, streamlining key processes, while addressing the heavy lifting of critical risk and compliance issues.
 When combined with overall market excitement in the fintech space, I am thrilled to be leading the Payrix team as we accelerate as a global embedded fintech leader.” – Eric Frazier, Payrix CEO

 Payrix’s flexibility and level of control is ultimately what attracts category-leading software clients like Real Green Systems, Storable and ResMan to us.
 Our customers specialize in industry-best software solutions and CRM suites for verticals like childcare, non-profit, health and wellness, field service, religious and community-based, accounting and more.
 Across the spectrum of specialization, our customers are able to fine-tune and customize their owned payments experience in a way that elevates their customers’ experience and furthers their brand’s goals.
 Most importantly, they see significant, needle-moving payments revenues from the moment they implement and begin processing through Payrix.
 In fact, our customers are modeling 5-year topline revenue growth that reaches upwards of 1600% from payments alone.
 That type of growth secures new headcount, enables innovation and significantly increases total enterprise value.
 And it’s why I believe that 2021’s most successful software companies will thrive when they’re powered by payments.

 Get started today with a free demo and detailed ROI analysis.
-See how Payrix can help take your software company to the next level with our Payrix Pro and Payrix Premium solutions.
+See how to take your software company to the next level with Payrix Pro and Payrix Premium.